canonical/k8s-snap/docs/src/charm/howto/charm.md

 ## Bootstrap the cluster

 Installing the `k8s` charm sets up all the parts required to run Kubernetes.
-You can watch it progress using juju status:
+You can watch the installation progress using juju status:

 ```
 juju status --watch 1s